BMW 330e running costs

 BMW 330e insurance group

-The BMW 330e falls into insurance group 33, regardless of trim level.
-That's slightly more than the 320d diesel model (which is in group 29) as well as the equivalent Mercedes plug-in hybrid, the C 300 de (also in group 29).
+The BMW 330e falls into insurance group 33 in standard from or 34 if you pick the xDrive four-wheel-drive version.
+That's slightly more than the 320d diesel (which is in group 29) as well as the equivalent Mercedes plug-in hybrid, the C 300 de (also in group 29).

 The BMW 330e gets the same three-year/unlimited-mileage warranty as any BMW sold new in the UK, which is comparable to those offered by rivals Mercedes, Audi and Volvo (although the latter two imposes a 60,000-mile limit on its cover).